 Serving at Spurs under ten different managers and taking the role on a caretaker basis between some of their tenures, but was never given the chance to take the reins full-time and when Martin Jol was unceremoniously dismissed in November 2007, Hughton's time at Tottenham came to a sad end.

-However, this gave Hughton the opportunity to gain a place at another club for himself and Newcastle United was his destination, where he was first appointed as a coach, but then became assistant manager and when the team were struggling near the bottom of the Premier League in 2008-09, the caretaker's job before Joe Kinnear took over as interim manager.
+However, this gave Hughton the opportunity to gain a place at another club for himself and Newcastle United was his destination, where he was first appointed as a coach in February 2008 under Kevin Keegan, but then became assistant manager and when the team were struggling near the bottom of the Premier League in August 2008, the caretaker's job before Joe Kinnear took over as interim manager.
 When Kinnear needed heart surgery, Hughton was once more in charge, but this time Alan Shearer was given the job until the end of the season, so Chris returned to his assistant's post.
 However, with Newcastle being relegated and Shearer not willing to take the post full-time, Hughton was given the job temporarily and then permanently, with Colin Calderwood, who had joined him from Nottingham Forest as a coach.
 In his first full season in charge, he guided Newcastle back to the Premier League as Championship champions, but was sacked by the club halfway through their first season back in the top flight.

 Found a new post at Birmingham City, as manager of the recently relegated Midlands club and teamed up with Colin Calderwood again, when the latter was sacked by Hibernian and moved to St. Andrews as Hughton's assistant.
 They did well on very tight budgets to take the team to the play-offs, but fell at the semi-final stage and the Bluenoses did not stand in Chris' way when Norwich City made an approach and he was installed as the new manager on 7th June 2012.